kevinolega/callcentertrainingtips/6web/6web-w2.md

 PREVIEW:

-Write a fifteen sentence instruction on how to get hired at your dream job.
+Write a twenty sentence instruction on how to get hired at your dream job.

 ## LESSON 4